-- 14.1 The employee has the right to appeal against the disciplinary action taken against them.
-This must be in writing, stating the full grounds of appeal and sent to the HR Lead within 5 working days of the date on which the employee was informed of the decision. - 14.2 If the employee is appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
-However, if the appeal is successful they will be reinstated with no loss of continuity or pay. - 14.3 If any new matters are raised in the appeal hearing further investigation may need to be carried out.
+- 12.1 The employee has the right to appeal against the disciplinary action taken against them.
+This must be in writing, stating the full grounds of appeal and sent to the HR Department within 5 working days of the date on which the employee was informed of the decision. - 12.2 If the employee is appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
+However, if the appeal is successful they will be reinstated with no loss of continuity or pay. - 12.3 If any new matters are raised in the appeal hearing further investigation may need to be carried out.
 The Chair may adjourn the appeal hearing if there is a need to carry out any further investigations such as re-interviewing witnesses in the light of any new points that have been raised at the hearing.
 If any new information comes to light this will be provided to the employee with a summary including, where appropriate, copies of additional relevant documents and witness statements.
-The employee will have a reasonable opportunity to consider this information before the hearing is reconvened. - 14.4 The employee must be given written notice of the date, time and place of the appeal hearing.
+The employee will have a reasonable opportunity to consider this information before the hearing is reconvened. - 12.4 The employee must be given written notice of the date, time and place of the appeal hearing.
 This will normally be no less than two to seven working days.
-The employee may bring a companion to the appeal hearing (see paragraph 9). - 16.5 Where possible, the appeal hearing will be conducted by a senior manager, not previously involved in the case. - a.
-Appeals against written warnings will normally be conducted by a more senior manager to the manager who issued the warning. - b.
-Appeals against dismissal will be conducted by a panel of Trustees that have not been previously involved in the case. - c.
-The hearing may be a complete re-hearing or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light.
-This will be at the Chair's discretion depending on the circumstances of the case.
-In any event the appeal will be dealt with as impartially as possible.
+The employee may bring a companion to the appeal hearing (see paragraph 9). - 12.5 Where possible, the appeal hearing will be conducted by a more senior manager/different panel of Governors, not been previously involved in the case.
+The hearing may be a complete re-hearing (which would follow the format for hearings at Appendix 2) or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light (in which case the format would be reversed so that the appellant would present their appeal first).
+This will be at the Head Teacher's/CEO's/Chair's discretion depending on the circumstances of the case.
+In any event the appeal will be dealt with as impartially as possible. - 12.6 Following the appeal hearing the Head Teacher/CEO/Chair to the panel may: - 12.6.1 confirm the original decision; - 12.6.2 revoke the original decision; or - 12.6.3 substitute a different penalty.
+Ordinarily a penalty will not be increased on appeal unless there is new information or evidence being available that requires further investigation.

-- 14.6 Following the appeal hearing the Chair of the appeal panel may: - 14.6.1 Confirm the original decision; - 14.6.2 Revoke the original decision; or - 14.6.3 Substitute a different penalty.
-Ordinarily a penalty will not be increased on appeal unless there is new information or evidence being available that requires further investigation. - 14.7 The employee will be informed in writing of the decision and the reasons for it, usually within 5 working days of the appeal hearing.
-Where possible, this information will also be explained to the employee in person.
+12.7 The employee will be informed in writing of the decision and the reasons for it, usually within 5 working days of the appeal hearing.
+Where possible this information will also be explained to the employee in person.
 There is no further right to appeal.